xBracey/audit/README.md

 ```--parallel <numOfInstances>```

 ## Results
-Results of the auditing tool can be found in the four directories of the installation directory.
+Results of the auditing tool can be found in the four directories of the directory created by the tool.
+The four folders are as follows:
+* __Images__ : Contains screenshots of all of the pages
+* __Lighthouse__ : Contains lighthouse reports in html of all of the pages
+* __MarkupValidator__ : Contains markup validator reports in html for all of the pages
+* __MobileImages__ : Contains mobile screenshots of all of the pages